richarddrawhorn/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Descriptive activity names are added to "data" to replace the integer values.
 5. Parenthesis characters are removed from the column names to improve readability.
 6. "data" is converted to a "tbl_df" using the dplyr package, and a subset is extracted that contains only the "mean" and "standard deviation" variables.
-7. The data are grouped by "activity" and "subject", and the average is calculated for each variable.
+7. A new tbl_df named "stats" is created in which data are grouped by "activity" and "subject", and the average value of each variable is calculated.